 - The Translational Neuropsychology Group conducts research on the neuroscientific, clinical and behavioural aspects of neurodegenerative and neurological disorders

 White matter pathways of the human brain revealed by diffusion tensor imaging

 The University of Sheffield has a strong track record in the use of computational and systems neuroscience approaches to understand how the brain functions.
-Our computational neuroscience research has close ties with Sheffield Robotics, a national leader in robotics research.
-In addition many of our researchers are active members of The INSIGNEO Institute for in silico Medicine, a major cross-disciplinary initiative involving academic & clinical staff who collaborate to develop computer simulations of the human body and its disease processes.
+Our computational neuroscience research include groups within the Department of Computer Science as well as Sheffield Robotics, a national leader in robotics research.
+In addition many of our researchers are active members of The INSIGNEO Institute for in silico Medicine, a major cross-disciplinary initiative with the Faculty of Engineering involving academic & clinical staff who collaborate to develop computer simulations of the human body and its disease processes.